Quantum cellular automata for quantum error correction and density classification

-Quantum cellular automata (QCAs), the quantum counterparts of CAs~\cite{Feynman}, have been proposed as alternative universal quantum computation models to quantum circuits and quantum Turing machines~\cite{Watrous, program_QCA}.
+Quantum cellular automata (QCAs), the quantum counterparts of CAs~\cite{Feynman}, were proposed as alternative universal quantum-computation models to quantum circuits and quantum Turing machines~\cite{Watrous, program_QCA}.
 QCAs are defined axiomatically~\cite{Schumacher, Richter} and can be cast as local finite-depth circuits~\cite{Arrighi_unitarity, Arrighi}.
-In QCAs, each cell is a finite-dimensional quantum subsystem and the total system evolves unitarily in finite time steps in a translation-invariant and quantum-locality-preserving (also called causal) manner~\cite{ArrighiQED1, MlodinowQED, otherQED}.
+In QCAs, each cell is a quantum subsystem and the total system evolves unitarily in discrete time steps in a translation-invariant and quantum-locality-preserving (also called causal) manner~\cite{ArrighiQED1, MlodinowQED, otherQED}.
 This means that local operators are mapped into quasi-local operators at each step~\cite{Farrelly, Arrighi, Perez, time_asymptotics}.
-By implementing the evolution as a global unitary (more generally, an automorphism), QCAs can bypass the requirement of single/few-qubit addressability, a prominent feature in the proposals for experimental implementations of QCAs~\cite{experiment}.
-Even with QCAs making their way towards experimental realizations~\cite{DCAexp}, it remains unclear if and how the quantum equivalent of the density-classification problem, quantum error correction (QEC), can be integrated in this architecture, even though (classical) CAs have already been proposed to automatize syndrome analysis in QEC~\cite{Buechler, Harrington, Terhal, Fibonacci, fieldCA2,fieldca}.
+By implementing the evolution as an automorphism, QCAs can bypass the requirement of single/few-qubit addressability, a prominent feature in proposals for experimental implementations of QCAs~\cite{experiment}.
+Even with QCAs making their way towards experimental realizations~\cite{DCAexp, newexperiment}, it remains unclear if and how the quantum equivalent of the density-classification problem, quantum error correction (QEC), can be integrated in this framework, even though (classical) CAs have already been proposed to automatize syndrome analysis in QEC~\cite{Buechler, Harrington, Terhal, Fibonacci, fieldCA2,fieldca, Kubica1, Kubica2, Kubica3}.